Nine outstretched hands stacked in an "all in" gesture.

 Class and Socioeconomic Status

-The goal of this FOI is to provide UVU faculty and staff with an understanding of what UVU students can experience in terms of class, socioeconomic status, and basic needs.
+The goal of this workshop is to provide UVU faculty and staff with an understanding of what UVU students can experience in terms of class, socioeconomic status, and basic needs.
 With this information, we hope that UVU faculty and staff can integrate this knowledge into their campus role to show exceptional care to students.

 Gender